lfe/lfe.github.io/downloads/user-guide.markdown

 {% endhighlight %}

-The things to keep in mind here are that 1) we haven't defined addition yet, and 2) you must not interpred "+" as addition in this context, rather as the operator that allows for succession to occur.
+The things to keep in mind here are that 1) we haven't defined addition yet, and 2) you must not interpret "+" as addition in this context, rather as the operator that allows for succession to occur.
 In the world of the Peano axioms, "+" is only validly used with "n" and "1".